paulbradish/awesome-digital-marketing/README.md

 - [Reddit](https://www.reddit.com/) - A network of communities where people can dive into their interests, hobbies and passions.
 There&#x27;s a community for whatever you're interested in on Reddit.
 - [Stack Overflow](https://stackoverflow.com/) - The largest, most trusted online community for developers.
 This can be a great resource for technical digital marketing and SEO questions.
 I know that I've ended up here more than a few times.
 - [Twitter](https://twitter.com/) - The (un)official digital marketing community hangout.
+   - [Twitter Hashtag Generator](https://mention.com/en/twitter-hashtag-generator/) - Generate popular hashtags for your tweets to reach a wider audience.

 ## Spreadsheets
 - [Google Sheets](https://www.google.com/sheets/about/) - Create and edit online spreadsheets.
 Get insights together with secure sharing in real-time and from any device.